 Fortunately, the irritating symptoms caused by airborne allergens can be avoided (or at least reduced) by installing a high-efficiency particulate air (HEPA) filter in your home.
 Let’s take a look.

 Respiratory allergens work by triggering an immune response.
 Although the purpose of the immune system is to protect us from serious dangers (like bacteria and viruses), sometimes they can interpret a harmless substance — such as dust, pollen, or pet dander — as a threat.

-Our immune system then overreacts by producing antibodies that “attack” this allergen, causing wheezing, itching, runny nose, watery or itchy eyes, and potential other symptoms.
-The better you are able to remove these “threats” from the air, the less severe your symptoms will be.
+Our immune system then overreacts by producing antibodies that “attack” this allergen, causing symptoms like wheezing, itching, runny nose, watery or itchy eyes, and potential other symptoms.
+The better you are able to remove these airborne allergens from the air, the less severe your symptoms will be.